istio/istio.io/content/en/blog/2023/waypoint-proxy-made-simple/index.md

 This reduced configuration means lower resource usage (CPU, RAM, and network bandwidth) for both the control plane and data plane.
-While users today can see similar improvements with careful usage of `exportTo` in your Istio networking resources or the [Sidecar](/docs/reference/config/networking/sidecar/) API, in ambient mode this is no longer required, making scaling a breeze.
+While users today can see similar improvements with careful usage of `exportTo` in their Istio networking resources or of the [Sidecar](/docs/reference/config/networking/sidecar/) API, in ambient mode this is no longer required, making scaling a breeze.

 ## What if my destination doesn’t have a waypoint proxy?